 Needs are assessed individually and training is conducted on-site and through community-based activities.
 Every activity is designed to develop new skills or assist in retention of learned skills.
 Services are delivered on the basis of a needs assessment.
 An individual service plan is developed by a team including the individual, parent, Support Coordinator, and UCP program staff.
 To help families with their busy schedules, we also provide transportation between the program and their schools or homes.

-The Summer Program runs from 12:00 pm – 4:00 pm Monday thru Friday during the summer months.
+The Summer Program operates Monday thru Friday during the summer months

 For more information about UCP Day Treatment and Training Summer Program, please contact us by email or at (602) 943-5472.